AnimaApp/anima-sdk/README.md

 The `anima-sdk` package is designed for server-side use, while `anima-sdk-react` is optimized for React applications.

-For security best practices, we recommend running `anima-sdk` on your backend to keep your Anima token private.
+For security best practices, we recommend creating an `Anima` instance from `anima-sdk` on your backend to keep your Anima token private.
 Create a middleware endpoint on your backend following this pattern:

 ```mermaid
 sequenceDiagram